sccnlab/E-DFE/README.md

 2. Make sure the directory in np.load is directing to the location of prediction file
 3. Copy the code to MakeHuman software /Utilities/Scripting and execute the code in /Utilities/Execute
 4. For better eyebrow animation, run /facial_animation/makehuman_face.py (Change the input_directory to your saved direction in makehuman_face.py, set your new custom saved directory, and remove .DS_Store if you have one)
-5. Finally run `ffmpeg -framerate 30 -i img%03d.png -c:v libx264 -pix_fmt yuv420p out.mp4` in your final saved directory (you can set custom framerate)
+5. To generate the video, run `ffmpeg -framerate 30 -i img%03d.png -c:v libx264 -pix_fmt yuv420p out.mp4` in your final saved directory (you can set custom framerate)